samjulien/blog/_includes/asides/angular.markdown

 > **Note:** The profile takes the shape of [`profile.model.ts`](https://github.com/auth0-blog/angular-auth0-aside/blob/master/src/app/auth/profile.model.ts) from the [OpenID standard claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims).

 Finally, we have a `logout()` method that clears data from and updates the `loggedIn$` subject.
+This method also calls the auth0.js `logout()` method to end the authentication session on Auth0's server.

-We also have an `authenticated` accessor to return current authentication status based on presence of a token and the token's expiration.
+Finally, we have an `authenticated` accessor to return current authentication status based on presence of a token and the token's expiration.

 Once [`AuthService` is provided in `app.module.ts`](https://github.com/auth0-blog/angular-auth0-aside/blob/master/src/app/app.module.ts#L32), its methods and properties can be used anywhere in our app, such as the [home component](https://github.com/auth0-blog/angular-auth0-aside/tree/master/src/app/home).